MarcusBuer/OBS-Anti-Mic-Monitoring-Desync/README.md

 This script disables and immediately re-enables a choosen audio input device in a set interval (default: every minute).

 This makes the buffer buildup disapear, forcing OBS to generate a more reasonable buffer, decreasing latency.

+#### Does it work on Windows / Linux?

+Currently this script is working on Windows and Linux (ALSA and Pulse Audio).

+If you are using Linux with another audio engine/API, or MacOS, please open an [issue](https://github.com/MechanicallyDev/OBS-Anti-Mic-Monitoring-Desync/issues) and include your OBS logs (Help menu > Log Files > Upload Current/Last Log File), so I can locate the proper prefix for the audio API and add to the list.

 #### Can I use this script with more than one input at the same time?